JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 An attacker reached an Entra tenant through a stolen, MFA-satisfied user session and converted it into application-level access that no longer depended on the compromised user.
 Working read-only through Azure CLI, I reconstructed five stages on a flagged legacy app registration: a credential set to expire near the end of the century, a second application whose service principal had been added as an owner, a custom exposed API scope, an attacker-controlled redirect URI, and a persisted OAuth consent grant.

 The root cause was identity and application governance drift.
-Ownership, credentials, permissions, and OAuth configuration had gone unreviewed long enough that a single user compromise could anchor itself in application identities.
+Ownership, credentials, permissions, and OAuth configuration on a legacy internal connector application were in a state where a single user compromise could anchor itself in application identities.

+The chain rests entirely on object state.
+Directory audit and sign-in reporting were refused at the access held, so no action in the chain could be attributed to an authenticated caller and no timeline is claimed.
+What the configuration proves is the structure of the access, which is the part that survives containment.

 Containment aimed at the user would not have closed it.
 Resetting the password, revoking sessions, and enforcing MFA leave the credential, the ownership relationship, the exposed scope, the redirect URI, and the consent grant untouched.